 This loyal guardian comes from the Anatolia region of Turkey, where he still protects livestock today.
 He’s one of the most independent shepherd breeds, preferring to be off patrolling your property for threats on his own instead of hanging around with family.
 He’s not too keen on strangers, either, so don’t expect him to be a social butterfly at any parties.
 In fact, having strange people around a lot will likely stress this giant breed out.

 The Anatolian is not a good breed for novice dog owners, as he can and will push boundaries.
 Early training is a must, focusing on obedience and positive reinforcement since this guy can grow to over 150 pounds.
 Due to his powerful build, he’s a good hiking companion, but don’t expect him to take up jogging anytime soon.
 A walking pace is more his speed.

 3. Australian Shepherd Dog

 This agility favorite is one heck of a hard worker.
 He’s known to run himself to the point of exhaustion, whether he’s herding sheep or wowing spectators at dock diving events.
-This go-go-go nature means you can expect plenty of daily exercise to keep him happy.
+This go-go-go nature means you can expect plenty of daily exercise to keep him happy (and a good Australian shepherd dog food).
 Fortunately, he’s a jack of all trades when it comes to sports, so you have your pick at everything from rally to flyball.